 - And more!

-We track a wide range of public policy documents for mentions, and are adding more every month.
+We track a wide range of public policy documents for mentions.
 We define policy documents as any policy, guidance, or guidelines document from a governmental or non-governmental organisation.

 - Twitter (public tweets, quoted tweets and retweets only, no favourites)

-- Facebook (posts on public Pages only, no individual timeline posts and no likes)
+- Facebook (posts on a curated list of public Pages only, no individual page, no group posts and no likes)

 - Historical data: Pinterest - We can no longer pick up mentions from Pinterest, but you will still see historical mentions on details pages.